“You know, you didn’t apologize to me.”

 1. Be Comfortable in Your Skin

-The main reason for guilt stems from being unsure about ourselves.
-Fear and anxiety dominate our thoughts during such periods.
+The guilt mainly stems from being unsure about ourselves.
+Fear and anxiety dominate our thoughts during such times.

 But we have to free ourselves from these insecurities and take back the power of being secure in who we are — flaws, strengths, et all.